-Join us on Facebook!
-We now have a group site on Facebook, where anyone can post.
-You can also tweet using the hashtag #sawg2020.
+Join us on Twitter!
+You can tweet your progress using the hashtag #sawg2021.
 Come and meet your fellow SAWG'ers!
-I'll also post reminders about due dates, work-together sessions, and group hangouts/chats, so be sure to follow me on Twitter or my professional page on FB to get all the news.
+I'll also post reminders about due dates, work-together sessions like Writer's Boot Camp and Shut Up and Write, and group hangouts/chats, so be sure to follow me on Twitter or my professional page on FB to get all the news.

 Frequently Asked QuestionsHow does this work?

 The registration form generates a spreadsheet entry with your responses that is visible only to the coordinator, Leanne.
 Leanne then creates small groups, called clusters, of about 4-6 people who share some research interest.
 Sometimes it's broad, like literary analysis; other times it's pretty specific, as in the group doing 19th century American history.
 The groups then exchange working documents using email, Google Docs, Slack, Dropbox, or similar services.
 This happens typically every two weeks with feedback due to your group member(s) on their work on the off-weeks.
 Groups are encouraged to have everyone submit something every week for accountability, but the group decides on a cycle for providing feedback.

 When does it start?
 When does it end?